 Health Indicator Report of Prostate Cancer Incidence

-Prostate cancer is the most commonly occurring form of cancer (excluding skin cancer) among men and is the second leading cause of cancer death for men in Utah and the U.S. All men over 40 should visit their doctor for a routine health visit which may include a discussion on prostate health.
+Prostate cancer is the most commonly occurring form of cancer (excluding skin cancer) among men and is the second leading cause of cancer related death for men in Utah.
+All men over the age of 40 should visit their doctor for routine health visits annually, which may include a discussion on prostate health.

 DefinitionThe rate of prostate cancer incidence in Utah per 100,000 males.